ydahal1/ydahal1/jokes.md

-I was going to get a brain transplant, but I changed my mind
+A Skeleton walked into a bar he said I need a beer and a mop

 [
-Fri Aug 28 03:08:52 UTC 2026
+Sat Aug 29 00:37:57 UTC 2026
  ]